Download the fact sheet:

 Can protected industrial action be suspended or terminated?

-The Fair Work Commission can suspend or terminate protected industrial action.
+The FWC can suspend or terminate protected industrial action.

-The Fair Work Commission can make an order to suspend or terminate protected industrial action on its own initiative, or on application by:
+The FWC can make an order to suspend or terminate protected industrial action on its own initiative, or on application by:

 - a bargaining representative for the enterprise agreement